Araris/VersatileTimer/README.md

 Indication of duplicate and conflicting tasks.

-Indication of duplicate channels.
+Indication of duplicate and conflicting channels.

 Configuring a time synchronization server, time zone and daylight saving via the web interface.

-Selecting a WiFi access point for connection and the mode of obtaining IP addresses (DHCP - fixed) via the web interface.
+Selecting a WiFi access point for connection and the mode of obtaining IP addresses (DHCP/fixed) via the web interface.

 When booting in working mode, if it is not possible to connect to WiFi within thirty seconds, the device will reboot into access point mode.
 In the access point mode, if there are no connections to http://192.168.4.1, after 10 minutes the device will reboot into working mode.